codderv006/Data-Analysis-Playground/README.md

-# Data-Analysis-Playground
+# Data Analysis Playground using Streamlit
-Explore data effortlessly with this Streamlit app!
-Upload CSV, Excel, or SQL files, import libraries, and write Python scripts for real-time analysis.
-An intuitive code editor makes it easy to manipulate and visualize datasets, making this Data Analysis Playground a valuable tool for both data enthusiasts and analysts.
+This repository contains a Streamlit app for data analysis.
+Users can upload various data file formats (CSV, Excel, SQL, etc.), import libraries, and write Python scripts to manipulate and visualize the loaded data.
+The app provides an interactive environment for exploring and analyzing datasets, making it a handy tool for data enthusiasts and analysts.

+## Key Features:

+- File upload for CSV, Excel, SQL, etc.
+- Dynamic library import (pandas, matplotlib, seaborn, numpy).
+- Interactive code editor for Python scripts.
+- Real-time execution and display of code output.

+## Usage:
+1. Upload your dataset.
+2. Choose libraries to import.
+3. Write Python scripts in the code editor.
+4. Click "Run" to execute the script and view results.

+### Feel free to customize and extend the app based on your data analysis needs!